huggingface/peft/docs/source/package_reference/vera.md

 To handle different shapes of adapted layers, VeRA initializes shared A and B matrices with the largest required size for each dimension.
 During the forward pass, submatrices A and B for a given layer are sliced out from these shared matrices and used as described in the paper.
 For example, adapting two linear layers of shapes (100, 20) and (80, 50) will create A and B matrices of shapes (rank, 50) and (100, rank) respectively.
 Then, to adapt a layer of shape (100, 20), submatrices A and B of shapes (rank, 20) and (100, rank) will be extracted.

+VeRA currently has the following constraint:

+- Only `nn.Linear` layers are supported.

 The abstract from the paper is:

 > Low-rank adapation (LoRA) is a popular method that reduces the number of trainable parameters when finetuning large language models, but still faces acute storage challenges when scaling to even larger models or deploying numerous per-user or per-task adapted models.
 In this work, we present Vector-based Random Matrix Adaptation (VeRA), which significantly reduces the number of trainable parameters compared to LoRA, yet maintains the same performance.
 It achieves this by using a single pair of low-rank matrices shared across all layers and learning small scaling vectors instead.
 We demonstrate its effectiveness on the GLUE and E2E benchmarks, image classification tasks, and show its application in instruction-tuning of 7B and 13B language models.